7 MCP Tools to Supercharge Your AI Agent

 Research tools category showing web search, scraping, and data sources

 The first category every developer should explore is research tools.
-Being able to pull data from external sources into your LLM is game-changing.
+Pulling data from external sources into your LLM changes how you work.

 Perplexity MCP